qutip/qutip/doc/guide/guide-qip.rst

 Quantum Circuit
 ===============

 The most common model for quantum computing is the quantum circuit model.
 In QuTiP, we use :class:`qutip.qip.QubitCircuit` to represent a quantum circuit.
-Each quantum gate is saved as a class object :class:`qutip.qip.Gate` with information such as gate name, target qubits and arguments.
+Each quantum gate is saved as a class object :class:`qutip.qip.operations.Gate` with information such as gate name, target qubits and arguments.
 To get the matrix representation of each gate, we can call the class method :meth:`qutip.qip.QubitCircuit.propagators()`.
 Carrying out the matrices product, one gets the matrix representation of the whole evolution.
 This process is demonstrated in the following example.

 .. code-block:: python

-   >>> from qutip.qip import QubitCircuit, Gate
+   >>> from qutip.qip.circuit import QubitCircuit, Gate
+   >>> from qutip.qip.operations import gate_sequence_product
    >>> qc = QubitCircuit(N=2)
    >>> swap_gate = Gate(name="SWAP", targets=[0, 1])
    >>> qc.add_gate(swap_gate)